Twilight-Oracle/twilight-oracle/content/search.md

 # Search Syntax

-Entering words or numbers into the search bar will search for cards containing all of those words or numbers.
+Entering words or numbers into the search bar will search for cards containing all of those terms.

 ```
 remove 3 influence early war
 ```

-Enclosing a phrase in quotes will search for exactly that list of words.
+Enclose a phrase in quotes to search for exactly that list of words.

 ```
 remove "3 influence" "early war"